Learn about the World of Diversified Data

-Our bachelor of science in statistics program empowers you to analyze big data and use statistical techniques to work in areas as diverse as business, finance, government, and health care.
-Mason Engineering will give you the skills most needed by today’s employers.
+Our Bachelor of Science in statistics program empowers you to analyze data (including big data), design experiments, and use statistical and data science (SDS) techniques to work in areas as diverse as business, finance, pharmaceuticals, government, health care, and wherever the evidence-based decision making is essential.
+Mason Statistics will train you to gain the knowledge and skills most needed by today’s employers.

 The Bachelor of Science in Statistics is designed to provide a framework for students to develop connections between statistical concepts and theories, their impact to data science, and applications to statistical practice.
 It will prepare statisticians to use modern statistical techniques to design studies, collect data, analyze and visualize high dimensional data sets, and draw valid conclusions in an increasingly data-centric world.
 In this program, students will meld the time-tested concepts and theories of statistics with modern methods of analysis, in order to interpret the data that is collected in nearly every discipline and every sector of industry and government.
 Check the catalog for official degree information.